 From the highly improved water simulation to the insane details in close-up shots, as well as how much more dense vegetation and foliage seemed with a better rendering of the environment, as well as lighting, to boot, it’s no wonder many claim that Horizon Forbidden West was the highlight of the showcase.

 Mind you, this is while still using the same old engine that Horizon Zero Dawn used.

 While it’s true that older textures will definitely look better when played on the PlayStation 5, the fact remains that we won’t see games truly reflect what the PS5 graphics can do until developers create a new engine specifically developed for the next-generation consoles.

 We already saw what Epic was able to do with Unreal Engine 5.

-Now, all that’s left is for other developers and studios to produce truly visually stunning games with improved performance in terms of resolution and FPS.
+Now, all that’s left is for other gaming developers and studios to produce truly visually stunning games with improved performance in terms of resolution and FPS.

 What’s the PS5 Graphics Card Equivalent to PC?

 Since the PS5 graphics card will be based on AMD’s next-gen RDNA 2 architecture, it makes little sense comparing it to an Nvidia graphics card.

 So, we’ll use one from AMD’s stable instead.